"

 Twinkle Twinkle Little Star in a compound meter.

-• We immediately know Example 5.6.2 is in a compound meter because there are dotted note beats and divisions of three.
+• We immediately recognize Example 5.4.2 as being in a compound meter because it features dotted note beats and divisions of three.

 • Since the dotted quarter note gets the beat, this means the division is made of three eighth notes.
 Therefore, the bottom number of this compound time signature would be 8.

-• Based on the dotted quarter note beat, we also discover there are two beats per measure.
+• Based on the dotted quarter note beat, we also find that there are two beats per measure.

 • In compound meters, when there are two beats per measure, the top number is 6.
 Therefore, the time signature would be 6/8.